 The Aqueduct of Segovia is one of the best Roman monuments in Spain.
 It is in excellent condition and the first thing you see when you arrive in Segovia.

 The easiest way to arrive in Segovia is to take the high-speed train from Madrid Charmatin station, which takes 30 minutes.
 From Guiomar station in Segovia, a bus will drop you right in front of the aqueduct.

 This majestic structure from the 2nd century A.D. is more than 16 km long and is the best-preserved Roman aqueduct anywhere in the world.
 Not all of it is visible, though, and only a small portion of it in the city is a UNESCO world heritage site.

 Right behind us, Plaza Artellaria, a walk through the arches, takes you into this busy square where you can sit and enjoy the view of its beauty with Sangria or coffee.
 On either side of it, there are opportunities to get even up and close to it.
 On the left-hand side, a long ramp takes you to a residential area for some peace and quiet.
 On the left, you can take the stairs up to Postigo del Consuelo for a closer experience.

 Alcazar of Segovia

 By Chrisoula Manika from All About Castles

 Due to its proximity to Madrid, only 100km, the Alcazar of Segovia makes a popular day trip from Madrid.
 The castle is open all year round and can be visited with a guided tour from Madrid, sometimes in combination with Toledo or independently by public transport or car.
-If you decide to visit on your own, your best choice is the bus from Moncloa bus station.
-The Journey lasts around 1h and 30 minutes.
+If you decide to visit alone, your best choice is the bus from Moncloa bus station.
+The Journey lasts around one hour and 30 minutes.
 There is also a fast train from Madrid, but the train station is outside the city center, and you need to get a bus to get to the castle.